Ad Creatives: 15 High-Converting Patterns

 Dynamic ads work best when personalization feels helpful, not invasive.
 Showing someone the category, product set, or message that matches their recent behavior is useful.
 Mirroring too much detail back to them can feel creepy.

 Retail brands have used this pattern for years with viewed-product reminders and recommendation sets.
-Subscription brands use it with plan-specific messaging.
+Membership brands use it with tier-specific messaging.
 Streaming and marketplace products use it with preference-led suggestions.
-The same underlying strategy applies across industries.
-Match the creative to what the audience already signaled.
+The same underlying strategy applies across industries, so match the creative to what the audience already signaled.

 Segmentation should change the message, not just the thumbnail